FAQ Buying Guide · 8 min read · Updated May 2026

 Why it matters

-The free trial includes the same risk engine as the paid tiers, so the rules you configure on day one carry over when you upgrade.
+The same risk engine runs on every tier, so the rules you configure on day one carry over when you upgrade.
 Continuity matters when you scale position sizes — your safety net does not change just because your capital did.

 Conclusion